Discover the Power of Beeptoolkit.

 The logical core of the platform, in accordance with your control scenario, allows you to configure 16 channels in any sequence logical signals with 2-bit resolution for each output as "0" = 0...0.4 V and "1" = 2.5 ...
 5 V (2-bit binary, answer between commands 30-70 ms, permissible load per channel 270 mA). - The module is powered by DC 4.5 - 5V. - All 16 channels are initially pulled to the ground with NPN control.
 Depending on the complexity of your project, the number of plug-in modules can reach up to 5 with their distribution by ports (16 - 240), which allows you to control up to 80 output channels. * The starter package includes 1 module for 16 channels.

-USB 16-channel ADC sampling module
+USB 10 and 16-channels ADC sampling modules

 • SUPPORTED DESIGN.